n8n-io/self-hosted-ai-starter-kit/docs/security-guide.md

 # Security Guide

-This guide covers security best practices and configurations for the AI Starter Kit deployment.
+This guide covers security best practices and configurations for the GeuseMaker deployment.

 ## Table of Contents